Is tulip wood good for carving

 Tulip is a wood species used in multiple woodworking projects, and it is found in many furniture projects, toys, and wood turnings because it is affordable.
 Workability is one of its features in the woodwork sector, and it takes nails, screws, and glue well.

-It is compatible with paint as a finish, and it also simulates finer woods.
+It is compatible with paint as a finish and simulates finer woods.
 Follow the correct steps in the finishing process.
-Tulip is also for industrial purposes, such as for the core layer in finer plywoods.
-Tulip takes paint well, and that makes it ideal for building woodworking projects that need painting.
+Tulip is also for industrial purposes, such as finer plywood’s core layer.
+Tulip takes paint well, making it ideal for building woodworking projects that need painting.
 It is resistant to decay, and when sanded, primed, and painted properly, it holds up well to normal wear and tears for interior projects.

 Is tulip tree hard or softwood?